We will continue to provide essential services for residents, as well as support the most vulnerable members of the community.

 Our bulky waste collections continue.

-All waste collections including black sacks, recycling, and food and garden waste will be operating as usual this week.
+All waste collections including black sacks, recycling, and food and garden waste, are operating as normal.

 Please follow government advice on waste disposal if you are staying at home due to coronavirus.